Set Up a Cluster on Linux Systems#

 Open the

-section:cassandra.yamlserver_encryption_options: internode_encryption: all keystore: </etc/cassandra/node1.keystore> keystore_password: cassandra truststore: </etc/cassandra/cassandra.truststore> truststore_password: <cassandra> protocol: TLS algorithm: SunX509 store_type: JKS cipher_suites: [TLS_RSA_WITH_AES_128_CBC_SHA, TLS_RSA_WITH_AES_256_CBC_SHA] require_client_auth: true enabled: true
+cassandra.yamlconfiguration file and edit theserver_encryption_optionssection.cassandra.yamlserver_encryption_options: internode_encryption: all keystore: </etc/cassandra/node1.keystore> keystore_password: cassandra truststore: </etc/cassandra/cassandra.truststore> truststore_password: <cassandra> protocol: TLS algorithm: SunX509 store_type: JKS cipher_suites: [TLS_RSA_WITH_AES_128_CBC_SHA, TLS_RSA_WITH_AES_256_CBC_SHA] require_client_auth: true enabled: true -

-- Restart the Cassandra Service on All Nodes:
+Restart the Cassandra service on all nodes.

-sudo service cassandra restart
+sudo service cassandra restart -

-- Check Cassandra Logs: Review the Cassandra logs to ensure there are no errors related to SSL/TLS.
+Review the Cassandra logs to ensure there are no errors related to SSL/TLS.

 tail -n 100 /var/log/cassandra/system.log | grep -iE "error|warning"

-with the following parameters, ensuring to adjust the network.host accordingly.
+For each node, update the configuration files located at /etc/cassandra/elasticsearch.yml with the following parameters, ensuring to adjust the network.host accordingly.

 http.host: 0.0.0.0